 The security system helps to protect your car and valuables from theft.
-The horn sounds, the headlights pop up, and all the exterior lights flash if someone attempts to break into your car or remove the radio.
+The horn sounds and all the exterior lights flash if someone attempts to break into your car or remove the radio.
 The system alarms continue for two minutes unless you turn it off manually.
 To turn the system off, unlock either door with the key.

-The security system sets automatically fifteen seconds after you lock the doors, hood, rear window, roof panel (NSX-T) and trunk.
-For the system to activate, you must lock the doors from the outside with the key, lock tab, or door lock switch (see page 69).
+The security system sets automatically fifteen seconds after you lock the doors, hood, rear window, roof panel and trunk.
+For the system to activate, you must lock the doors from the outside with the key, lock tab, or door lock switch (see page 67).
 The security system light next to the driver's door lock starts blinking immediately to show you the system is setting itself.

-Once the security system is set, opening either door (without the key), the hood, roof panel (NSX-T) or the rear window will cause it to alarm.
+Once the security system is set, opening either door (without the key), the hood, roof panel or the rear window will cause it to alarm.
 It also alarms if the radio is removed from the dashboard or the wiring is cut.

 With the system set, you can still open the trunk with the master key without triggering the alarm.
 The alarm will sound if the trunk lock is forced or smashed, or the trunk is opened with the release button on the driver's door.

-The security system does not set if the hood, rear window, trunk, roof panel (NSX-T) or either door is not latched completely.
-If the system will not set, check the Door and Lamp Monitor on the instrument panel (see page 51), to see if the doors, rear window, roof panel (NSX-T) and trunk are fully closed.
+The security system does not set if the hood, rear window, trunk, roof panel or either door is not latched completely.
+If the system will not set, check the Door and Lamp Monitor on the instrument panel (see page 51), to see if the doors, rear window, roof panel and trunk are fully closed.
 Since it is not monitored, manually check the hood.
+Cruise control allows you to maintain a set speed above 25 mph (40 km/h) without keeping your foot on the accelerator pedal.
+It should be used for cruising on straight, open highways.
+It is not recommended for conditions such as city driving, winding roads, slippery roads, heavy rain, or bad weather.
+You should have full control of the car under those conditions.